-Here are some cats that would like to give a paw, and a salute to National Pledge of Allegiance Day.
+Here are some cats who’d like to give a paw and a salute to National Pledge of Allegiance Day.

-10 Cats Saluting National Pledge Of Allegiance Day! - CatTime
+10 Cats Saluting National Pledge Of Allegiance Day!
+[PICTURES] - CatTime

 The Pledge of Allegiance in it’s original form was intended for citizens to use in any country.
 This is how it went: